 M.S. (in progress) Material Science, Colorado School of Mines

 B.S.
 Electrical Engineering Technology, Metropolitan State College

 Robert joined NREL in 2008 as a student intern for the Advanced Materials team.
-He has since graduated and been brought on as a research technician.
-Robert is helping to develop low-cost, high-performance, and high-reliability systems that use concentrated sunlight to generate power.
-Recently, Robert has been involved in upgrading a three-chamber vacuum deposition system that will be used to produce solar-selective coatings for testing.
-In the future, Robert plans to pursue a master's degree in material science at the Colorado School of Mines.
+He has since graduated and was hired as a research technician.
+Robert helps to develop low-cost, high-performance, high-reliability systems that use concentrated sunlight to generate power.
+Recently, Robert has been involved developing a high-efficiency solar selective absorber and anti-corrosion coatings.

 Contact information: email@example.com, 303-384-6360